Niels-NTG/GDMC2023/README.md

 # GDMC 2023
-Submission by Niels-NTG for the [2023 AI Settlement Generation Challenge](https://gendesignmc.engineering.nyu.edu/).
+Submission by Niels-NTG for the [2023 Generative Design in Minecraft AI Settlement Generation Challenge](https://gendesignmc.wikidot.com/wiki:2023-settlement-generation-competition).

-Also check out the [repo](https://github.com/Niels-NTG/gdmc2023) if you aren't there already for post-submission developments.

 In this competition participants design and implement an algorithm that constructs a settlement in Minecraft.
 Submissions are judged on the aesthetics and narrative qualities of the output, on how functional the structure is from a gameplay perspective, and how well it adapts to any arbitrary Minecraft landscape.